r0mymendez/doc-as-diagrams-aws-architecture/README.md

 ---

 # What is Diagram-as-Code?

-Here is a brief introduction to Diagram-as-Code.
-As mentioned earlier, if you want to explore it in more detail, I recommend checking out my previous article.
+Let’s go over a quick introduction to Diagram-as-Code.<br>

 > **Diagram-as-Code** is an approach that allows you to define diagrams through code instead of drawing them manually.
 This method makes it possible to version, update, and maintain visual representations just like any other software artifact.

+For a more in depth explanation, feel free to check out my previous article.

 ---